I am a Web Marketing Manager, Graphic Designer, Web Developer, Internet Marketing Manager, and Event Photographer.

 If you want to learn more about how I made the butterfly color and background black and white check out this article.

-There are several tricks to photo processing and sometimes you need to batch process a large amount of photos.
+There are several tricks to photo processing and sometimes you need to batch process a large number of photos.
 Actions can come in handy for this as well as savings settings for you.

 The photo that I used in this article was taken at a butterfly conservatory in Massachusetts.
 These educational places are great to work on your lighting techniques as well as practice macro shooting.